matthias-Q/julia-lsp-issues/Readme.md

 A second script exists in `src/second.jl` with imports the `ModuleDemo` and executes the function.

+When instantiated, it can be run with `julia --project src/second.jl`

 This works fine, however the LSP is unable to find the ModuleDemo

 ![Lsp Issue](issue.png "Issue")